 What do you see on the horizon?

-A year after the election of a new president, there is still widespread uncertainty regarding the focus of new federal criminal and regulatory investigations.
+Two years after the election of a new president, there is still widespread uncertainty regarding the focus of new federal criminal and regulatory investigations.
 The states have used this opportunity to expand their role in more broad ranging investigations.
 States’ attorneys general have recently been expanding their use of Civil Investigative Demands (CID’s) in state FCA actions as well as expanding their use of them in a myriad of possible state environmental and regulatory charges open to investigation.
 These investigations, particularly where coordinated across state lines by the various states’ attorneys general can threaten even the best run, and seemingly law abiding companies.
 We will continue working with our clients to both avoid being the target of these investigations and to successfully defend these cases should they be brought.

 - Special Commission Concerning State and County Buildings in Massachusetts (Ward Commission)